 Information about you may be obtained from a number of different sources.
 These may include the following:

-- You may provide us with information about yourself when you speak to us (either in person or on the telephone) or when you write to us either by email or social media
+- You may provide us with information about yourself when you speak to us (either in person or on the telephone) or when you write to us;

 - You may provide us with information relating to someone else if you have the authority to do so